Lawsuit: Microsoft manager-turned-motorcycle dealer’s firms owed millions of dollars on new bikes

 Crow, a veteran Microsoft program manager and motorcycle enthusiast, could not be reached for comment.
 Several former employees and customers said they had been told that the 52-year-old Sammamish resident has been traveling out of the country for business since the closures.

-Instead, skeleton crews of former employees, said to be working without pay, spent days working with frantic customers to deliver bikes that had been paid for or brought in for service or refunding deposits.
+Instead, skeleton crews of former employees, said to be working without pay, spent days working with frantic customers to deliver bikes that had been paid for or brought in for service, or refunding deposits.

 The suit offers a few details about what went wrong at NobleRush and why things appear to have come to a head last week.

-According to the suit, in May 2018, Crow and several of his companies–Sammamish-based Corsa Holdings, Ducati Seattle, and Redmond-based Bellemotto–entered into an agreement with VW Credit for the financing of “a large volume of motorcycles and other vehicles and equipment.”
+According to the suit, in May 2018, Crow and several of his companies — Sammamish-based Corsa Holdings, Ducati Seattle, and Redmond-based Bellemotto — entered into an agreement with VW Credit for the financing of “a large volume of motorcycles and other vehicles and equipment.”

 According to the suit, that volume ultimately included 170 motorcycles from Ducati, maker of high-performance, high-end bikes that have become cultural icons (Carrie-Anne Moss and Kenau Reeves ride one in “Matrix 2”) and are popular among the younger riding set.